rocky/python-decompile3/README.rst

 Why this?
 ---------

-Uncompyle6 is awesome, but it has has a fundamental problem in the way it handles control flow.
+Uncompyle6 is awesome, but it has a fundamental problem in the way it handles control flow.
 In the early days of Python when there was little optimization and code was generated in a very template-oriented way, figuring out control flow-structures could be done by simply looking at code patterns.